 The CrowdChat will be hosted by experts in the area of AI and software development, who will answer your questions and address comments together as a panel.

-We will also be joined by James Wilson and Darren Royle, two of Diffblue’s resident software experts who are happy to answer any technical questions you may have about Diffblue Playground.
+We will also be joined by James Wilson and Darren Royle, two of Diffblue’s resident software experts who are happy to answer any technical questions you may have about Diffblue Cover.

 Get Your Questions Ready

-The best way to prepare your questions and discussion points for the CrowdChat is to try out the Diffblue Playground with your own Java code or one of our templates.
+The best way to prepare your questions and discussion points for the CrowdChat is to get a free trial of Diffblue Cover.
 See AI for Code in action and share your thoughts with us using the #diffchat hashtag.

 We hope to see you there!